Accepting applications for all semesters!

 An application submission packet is only considered complete upon receipt of the following items:

-- An official transcript evidencing the baccalaureate degree sent directly from a regionally accredited, degree-granting institution.
-Transcripts must be requested and sent directly from the institution to Viterbo University Admission Office, 900 Viterbo Drive, La Crosse, WI 54601.
-We also accept electronic transcripts from Parchment, National Clearinghouse, and Credentials Solutions.
+• An official transcript evidencing the baccalaureate degree sent directly from a regionally accredited, degree-granting institution.
+Transcripts must be requested and sent directly from the institution to Viterbo University, Enrollment Operations, 900 Viterbo Drive, La Crosse, WI 54601.
+Electronic transcripts from Parchment, National Clearinghouse, and Credentials Solutions are acceptable and are usually processed significantly faster than physical copies.
 Please select "Office of Admission - Traditional Programs" as your destination, if given more than one option when ordering electronic transcripts.
 Faxed, emailed, or hand-delivered transcripts are not acceptable.

 1) the reasons why you desire to attain an M.B.A. degree;